Anant/Cassandra.Toolkit/log-analysis/automated-tarball-ingestion/README.md

     ```

 ### Other options
-    You can also use `debug_mode` which doesn't write any logs to ES, only outputs to console by using the `--debug-mode` flag:
+    1) You can also use `debug_mode` which doesn't write any logs to ES, only outputs to console by using the `--debug-mode` flag:
     ```
     python3 ingest_tarball.py my-client-logs-tarball.tar.gz my_client --debug-mode
     ```

-    To pass in arbitrary config for the filebeat.yml file, use the `--custom-config` flag  send in a key (can be nested) and a value, e.g.,
+    2) To pass in arbitrary config for the filebeat.yml file, use the `--custom-config` flag  send in a key (can be nested) and a value, e.g.,
     ```
     --custom-config setup.kibana.host 123.456.345.123:5601
     ```

-    To cleanup all generated files if the script run successfully, pass in:
+    3) To cleanup all generated files if the script run successfully, pass in:
     ```
     --cleanup-on-finish
     ```

-    * The tarball metadata:
-      * don't count on this being extractable from the filename for now.
-Prompt user input.
-      * What we need:
-          - Company name (make this consistent for the company, for every company there should only be one)
-          - incident time as a tarball id (or some other unique identifier that we can consistently use for this tarball)
-          - hostname - what host this came from.
-Can be a domain name or IP address, but should stay consistent for that node (don't change back and forth between ip and domain name)
+    4) ignore zeros in tarball (for when using a combined tarball; see [here](https://www.gnu.org/software/tar/manual/html_node/Ignore-Zeros.html))
+    ```
+    --ignore-zeros
+    ```
+    NOTE currently only works with gzipped tarballs (ie file extension tar.gz)

 ## What does the script do?
   - unzip the tarball